Family Card

 2G Step Grandfather Isaac B. Willett (1837-1914) NY in Battle of Appomattox Court House April 9, 1865, where peace was signed ending the war

-About everything a person or a family can experience or survive can be found here, somewhere among the many ancestors.
-Their many stories make you think how it must have been!
-The Granduncles and cousins' stories are rich in themselves.
+About everything a person or a family can experience or survive can be found somewhere among our ancestors’ tales.
+Their stories make you think about how it must have been.
+Even the Granduncles and cousins' stories are rich in themselves.

 We had two Confederate cousins who were brothers and rode with Quantrill’s raiders on his Missouri and Kansas attacks, with one being killed.